Residential Water Concerns

 - Water use is measured in Cubic Feet.
 1 cubic foot equals about 7.5 gallons.
 You are billed for each 100 cubic feet (748.5 gallons) of water you use.

-- Leaks are usually the primary cause of high water bills.
+- Leaks are usually the primary cause of high utility bills.
 A continuous leak from a 1/16" inch hole, can waste about 74,000 cubic feet (or 9,850 gallons) of water over a three month period.
-This translates to approximately $321.10 for a three month water bill!
+This translates to approximately $321.10 for a three month utility bill!

 - A leaky toilet can waste hundreds of gallons of water per day.
 To find out if your toilet has leaks, put a little food coloring in the tank.
 If ,without flushing, color appears in your bowl, you have a leak.

 - You can easily read your own meter and keep track of your water usage.
-Call the Water Department for instructions!
+Call the Utility Department for instructions!

 - Shutoff valves are located near your water meter.
 They are easy to turn on and off if you have an emergency or need to make repairs.
 Give us a call if you have any questions.